 Mel Carriere, Thanks for visiting the fascinating birds.
 I am sure you might have enjoyed their sounds as well.
 Birds are great pets and I am glad you have some in your backyard.

-Mel Carriere from San Diego California on May 17, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on May 17, 2013:

 This is great stuff.
 I love birds.
 I currently have house wrens nesting in my backyard that have come back for the last three years.
 Shabby little brown things, I know, compared to the beautiful birds you have posted here, but they are still interesting and delightful to watch.
 Your natural history hubs are fascinating and informative.

 srsddn (author) from Dehra Dun, India on May 15, 2013:

 aviannovice, I am glad you liked the Hub.
 I have noted your suggestion and will implement it soon.
 Thanks for visiting.

 Deb Welch, It is always good to listen to voices of birds, you feel so near to nature.
 Thanks for your interest and the ratings of the Hub.
 Have a nice day.

 Lovely listening to these beautiful precious birds.
 Good Hub - Useful, Awesome and Interesting.
 Thanks.

 Deb Hirt from Stillwater, OK on May 15, 2013:

 This was superbly done, with a lot of care.
 I hope that you add other countries to this and make it a series.